Thomas Mikal Ford: Career

-On Martin, Ford played Tommy Strawn; for this role, he received an NAACP Image Awards nomination in 1996 in the category of Outstanding Supporting Actor in a Comedy Series.
+In Martin, Ford played Tommy Strawn; for this role, he received an NAACP Image Awards nomination in 1996 in the category of Outstanding Supporting Actor in a Comedy Series.

 After Martin ended, Ford found success in the detective drama New York Undercover as Lieutenant Malcolm Barker.
-He appeared on the UPN sitcom The Parkers in the recurring role of Nikki's ex-husband and Kim's father, Mel Parker, in seven episodes.
+He appeared in the sitcom The Parkers in the recurring role of Nikki's ex-husband and Kim's father, Mel Parker, in seven episodes.
 He played Ben Cummings in The Power of Passion as one of the characters whose wife cheats on him with the pastor.
-He was also known as "The Pope of Comedy", due to exposure as a judge on TV One's comedy competition show Bill Bellamy's Who's Got Jokes?
-In feature films, Ford appeared in the Kid 'n Play movie Class Act as "Mink".
+He was also known as "The Pope of Comedy", due to exposure as a judge in TV One's comedy competition show Bill Bellamy's Who's Got Jokes?
+In feature films, Ford appeared in the Kid 'n Play movie Class Act as Mink.
 In Harlem Nights, he played Tommy Smalls, the brother of Arsenio Hall's character.
 In 1997, he played Detective Siegel in the crime drama Against the Law.

 In 1993, Ford directed and produced the play South of Where We Live, about six African-American professionals who return to the communities where they were raised and learn about the social issues that now exist.
 The play was performed at the Los Angeles Ebony Showcase Theatre, the oldest black theater in the country.
 Ford chose the Ebony Showcase in order to raise money for the theater, which was in danger of closing.
 The same year, he directed the play Jonin', a comedy about fraternity life at a historically black college in Washington, D.C.

 Ford co-hosted the Texas Gospel Music Awards in 1993 with singer Yolanda Adams and actor Troy Curvey.
-In 1998, Ford founded a 501(c)(3) nonprofit organization called Be Still and Know.
+In 1998, Ford founded a 501(c)(3) nonprofit organization named Be Still and Know.
 The organization's mission was to build better communities for youth.

 Ford wrote two inspirational books for children, titled Positive Attitude and I Am Responsible for Me.
 Ford spent time traveling to schools to inspire and empower children, and encourage responsibility.
 In June 2016 (four months before his death), Ford directed a documentary on bullying, entitled Through My Lens Atl; it aired in October 2016, on Aspire TV.